-Where did the Scottish McKinzie family come from?
-What is the Scottish McKinzie family crest and coat of arms?
-When did the McKinzie family first arrive in the United States?
-Where did the various branches of the family go?
-What is the McKinzie family history?On the Scottish west coast, the McKinzie family was born among the ancient Dalriadan clans.
+On the Scottish west coast, the McKinzie family was born among the ancient Dalriadan clans.
 Their name comes from the personal name Coinneach.
 The Gaelic form of the name is Mac Coinnich or Mac Choinnich, both of which mean son of Coinneach.
 However, In Adamnan, the Gaelic form of the name is Cainnechus, which is derived from the word cann, meaning fair or bright; thus, the surname is of the 'nickname' variety in this case.

 In various documents McKinzie has been spelled Since medieval scribes still spelled according to sound, records from that era contain an enormous number of spelling variations.
 MacKenzie, McKenzie, Kennethson, Kenneth, Kennieson, MacCoinnich (Gaelic), MacWhinnie, MacWhinny, MacWhinney and many more.

-Another 269 words (19 lines of text) are included under the topic Early McKinzie Notables in all our PDF Extended History products and printed products wherever possible.
+Another 71 words (5 lines of text) are included under the topic Early McKinzie Notables in all our PDF Extended History products and printed products wherever possible.

 Some of the McKinzie family moved to Ireland, but this topic is not covered in this excerpt.
-Another 101 words(7 lines of text) about their life in Ireland is included in all our PDF Extended History products.

 Significant portions of the populations of both the United States and Canada are still made up of the ancestors of Dalriadan families.
 Some of those in Canada originally settled the United States, but went north as United Empire Loyalists in the American War of Independence.
 The late 19th and early 20th centuries saw the ancestors of many Scots on both sides of the border begin to recover their collective national heritage through Clan societies and highland games.
 Some of the first North American settlers carried this name or one of its variants: